Mick Jagger and Debbie Harry lead tributes to Tina Turner, who has died aged 83

 “Today we say goodbye to a dear friend who leaves us all her greatest work: her music.
 All our heartfelt compassion goes out to her family.
 Tina, we will miss you dearly.”

-The American music icon is best known for songs ‘What’s Love Got To Do With It’, ‘The Best’ and ‘Private Dancer’.
+The American music icon, born Anna Mae Bullock in Nutbush, Tennessee, is best known for songs ‘What’s Love Got To Do With It’, ‘The Best’ and ‘Private Dancer’.

 She had suffered a number of health issues in recent years, having been diagnosed with intestinal cancer in 2016.
 She then underwent a kidney transplant in 2017.